kblocksio/kblocks/docs-v2/README.md

-# KBlocks Documentation
+# Kblocks Documentation

-This is the documentation for the KBlocks project using docusaurus.
+This is the documentation for the Kblocks project using docusaurus.

 ## Installation